nartodono/Example-Game-Memory-Trainer/README.md

 ## Introduction

 This repository demonstrates how to build a **game memory trainer** in C# (WinForms), focusing on real process memory editing in Windows.
-The example uses *Supermarket Simulator v1.0.2 (133)* as the demo target
+The example uses *Supermarket Simulator v1.0.2 (133)* as the demo target.

 > **Note:**
 > This project is an educational example and is designed specifically for Supermarket Simulator v1.0.2 (133).